 Just remember, highly glossy beans are not fresher.
 Instead, that means that they were roasted too long, and are closer to a dark roast than a medium roast.

-Now that you have bought a quality bag of coffee let’s talk about making your first cup at home with a French press.
+Now that you have found a quality local bag of coffee or signed up for JavaPresse, let’s talk about making your first cup at home with a French press.

 How To Make Coffee In A French Press